CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 ### Plug in the AC Transformer
 Take note of the side of the split phase that the breaker for the AC transformer is on.
 This is important for connecting the CTs in the correct direction (see below section)
-3. If you wish to read the **voltage from both sides of your panel** :
+3. **If you wish to read the voltage from both sides of your panel** :
    - Hook up a second AC transformer to a single pole breaker, or a second outlet, that is wired to the opposite phase of the first AC transformer.
 If the breaker for the first outlet is on the left of your panel, you will need to wire the second AC transformer or outlet to a breaker on the right of the panel (single split phase breaker panels)
    - Sever jumper JP3 on the back of the energy meter **before hooking up the second AC transformer.**
-   - Solder 2 pin headers to the right of the main AC power plug labeled GND and VC+.
+   - Solder 2 pin headers, or a female pigtail that matches your second AC transformer plug, to the left of the main AC power plug labeled GND and VC+.
-   - Hook up the second AC transformer to the “GND” (neutral) and “AC+” pins **be careful to not reverse the polarity**
+   - Hook up the second AC transformer to the “GND” (neutral) and “VC+” pins. **You want the wire that is intended to be neutral for the AC transformer to go on the GND terminal of the meter**.
+This wire usually has a white stripe on it.
+If the wires are swapped the 2 AC transformers will be in phase, and your current readings will output as negative.
 ![JP3](/images/energy_meter_JP3.jpg)

 ### Connect Current Transformers to the energy meter
-Before connecting the current transformers to your mains wires, plug them into the energy meter.
+Before connecting the current transformers around your mains wires, plug them into the energy meter.

 If your current transformers (CTs) have 3.5mm phono connectors, you hopefully have the version of the Energy Meter with these connections (v1.3+ has footprints for both).
 If you have the screw connectors, the phono connectors will have to be cut off.
 There should only be two wires regardless.
 For the screw connector version, be careful to connect the positive to the correct terminal.
 If these are reversed, things will not be damaged, but the reading will read negative.